Asilidae: Overview

 The fly attacks its prey by stabbing it with its short, strong proboscis, injecting the victim with saliva containing neurotoxic and proteolytic enzymes which very rapidly paralyze the victim and soon digest the insides; the fly then sucks the liquefied material through the proboscis.

 Many Asilidae have long, tapering abdomens, sometimes with a sword-like ovipositor.
 Others, for instance Laphria, are fat-bodied bumblebee mimics.

 Female robber flies deposit whitish-colored eggs on low-lying plants and grasses, or in crevices within soil, bark, or wood.
 Egg-laying habits depend on the species and their specific habitat; most species lay their eggs in masses, which are then covered with a chalky protective coating.

-After hatching, robber fly larvae generally seem to live in soil, rotting wood, leaf mold, and similar materials, some being predatory and others detrivorous.
+After hatching, robber fly larvae generally live in soil, rotting wood, leaf mold, and similar materials, some being predatory and others detrivorous.
 Larvae are also predacious, feeding on eggs, larvae, or other soft-bodied insects.
 Robber flies overwinter as larvae and pupate in the soil.
 Pupae migrate to the soil surface and emerge as adults, often leaving behind their pupal casing.
 Complete development ranges from one to three years, depending on species and environmental conditions.

 Morphology

 Adult

-Adult Robber Flies have an average body width of 1 to 1.5 cm, and a range of 3 mm to more than 5 cm in length.
+Adult robber flies have an average body width of 1 to 1.5 cm, and a range of 3 mm to more than 5 cm in length.
 They generally appear elongated due to the conformation of the long tapering abdomen, however there are also compact species with broad abdomens.
 The integument is covered with thick hair, especially on the head and thorax and liveries are often showy, with colors ranging from brown to black to grey, sometimes in contrast with other colors such as red and yellow.
 Frequently they are aposematic, imitating the livery of Hymenoptera.

 Choerades fimbriata: a powerful predator with body adapted to fast flight.
 Note the mystax, the proboscis and the depression between the eyes.